US Air Force plane crashes into North Sea

 LONDON (AP) — A U.S. Air Force fighter plane with one pilot on board crashed into the North Sea on Monday.
 The status of the pilot wasn’t known.

-The F-15C Eagle from the 48th Fighter Wing was on a routine training mission from RAF Lakenheath when it crashed at 9:40 a.m. local time (4:40 a.m.
-EDT).
+The F-15C Eagle from the 48th Fighter Wing was on a routine training mission from RAF Lakenheath when it crashed at 9:40 a.m.
+The cause of the crash wasn't immediately clear.